bleriotnoguia/ubereats-clone/README.md

 2. Run the command bellow

-Download [ubereats.sql](https://github.com/bleriotnoguia/ubereats-clone/blob/main/ubereats.sql) file and import it via mysql in other to create ubereats database and tables.
+Before run the command, first download [ubereats.sql](https://github.com/bleriotnoguia/ubereats-clone/blob/main/ubereats.sql) file and import it via mysql in other to create ubereats database and tables.

 ```
 cd path/to/projet